Traffic Laws/Driving Rules

 You might be careful in obeying traffic laws, but you never know when someone else will not and you or your property may be hurt because of someone else’s fault.
 Optional Collision insurance is a coverage that helps pay to repair or replace your car if it’s damaged in an accident with another vehicle or object, such as a fence or a tree.

 There are times when certain acts of nature may occur such as a hail storm or a falling tree that may cause damage to an automobile and it would cost too much money out of pocket to fix these things.
 Comprehensive insurance is an optional auto insurance coverage that protects your car against damage not resulting from a collision, as well as from theft.
-It covers a wide array of events that can damage your car, including vandalism, fires, and rockslides on twisting mountain roads.
+It covers a wide array of events that can damage your car, including vandalism, fires, and rockslides on steep roads.

 The insurance will sometimes charge a small deductible depending on the type of accident that has occurred, but the cost is minimal compared to what it would cost to fix an automobile on your own.